Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

 where each component function $f(\cdot,i) : \Rn \to \R$ is continuously differentiable but not necessarily convex.
-Problem \eqref{eq:problem} appears widely in many engineering fields such as machine learning and signal processing.
-One classical algorithm for addressing problem \eqref{eq:problem} is the gradient descent method.
-However, in modern large-scale applications, one main challenge of problem \eqref{eq:problem} is that the number of components $N$ can be extremely large.
-Therefore, using the full information of $f$ (say the full gradient of $f$) in each update can be computationally prohibitive.
-This observation is precisely one of the main motivations of the \emph{random reshuffling} ({\sf RR}) method, which is tailored for modern large-scale optimization problems with finite-sum structure.
-In contrast to the standard gradient descent method, \RR performs a gradient descent-type step in each update by using the gradient of only \emph{one} component function rather than \emph{all} the components of $f$.
-In the next subsection, we will introduce \RR and its special case, the incremental gradient method, in detail.
+Problem \eqref{eq:problem} appears frequently in various engineering fields such as machine learning and signal processing \cite{bottou2018optimization,chi2019nonconvex}.
+This work aims at studying the \emph{random reshuffling} ({\sf RR}) method for solving problem \eqref{eq:problem}.
+In the next subsection, we first introduce \RR and its special case, the incremental gradient method, in detail and then discuss motivational background for \RRp.